 Since the 1980s we have regularly reminded owners of their rights and responsibilities, and we have acted promptly when we learn of a possible violation.
 Every year we reprint a copy of the Covenants in the letter we send all residents announcing our March general membership meeting, and the letter reminds everyone of their obligation to comply.
 When we become aware of new construction or exterior renovations planned or underway in our community, we contact the owner and builder to make sure they are aware of our Covenants.
 We encourage them to share their plans with us in advance so we can confirm they comply with the Covenants, and several times we've been able to help a builder avoid a problem by pointing out where a change needs to be made.
 Our goal is to avoid having to go to court -- voluntary compliance is in everyone's best interest.

 A lawsuit is very expensive.
 Several times during the past century, many people in the community contributed substantial amounts of their hard-earned money to make these legal victories possible; and several of our members who are attorneys donated large amounts of their personal and professional time.
 They did it because they knew that the investment was worth the return.
 Ask any professional real estate agent -- they will tell you that one reason the Westmoreland community is so desirable, and has such high property values, is because of the qualities derived from our protective Covenants, and because of our demonstrated willingness to do what's necessary to defend them.

-Two other communities in Queens -- Douglas Manor and Broadway-Flushing -- were also developed by the Rickert-Finlay Company, and are protected by similar Covenants.
+Two other communities in Queens -- Douglas Manor and Broadway-Flushing -- that were also developed by the Rickert-Finlay Company, are protected by similar Covenants.
 Like the residents of the Westmoreland community, the residents of these two communities value their Covenants and work hard through their homeonwers associations to defend and protect them.
 Each of our three communities have benefitted from the legal efforts of the others; a legal victory by one helps the other two as well.